Discography

 2022

-Philipp Maria Rosenberg (p), Florian Kolb (b) and Lucas Johnson (dr)
+Philipp Maria Rosenberg , Florian Kolb (b) and Lucas Johnson (dr)

-base their new album on the hit songs of the late 19th and early 20th centuries.
-If you strip away the facade adapted to the entertainment bands of the post-war period and Schlagerparade evenings, you will come across true gems that collectively form a European counterpart to the Great American Songbook.
-Rotwelsch therefore shakes off the burden of the aryanized Heile-Welt presentations of the Third Reich and the idealized post-war era, unleashing these fundamentally lean melodies that unfold masterfully in terms of dramaturgy.
+They base their album on the box office hits of the late 19th and early 20th centuries.
+Stripping away the pieces' guise, adapted to the post-war entertainment bands and Schlagerparade evenings, one discovers true gems that, taken as a whole, form a European counterpart to the Great American Songbook.
+Rotwelsch thus shakes off the baggage of the ideal world productions that were Aryanized in the Third Reich and idyllicized in the post-war period, unleashing these essentially lean melodies that unfold with dramatic mastery.

-"The world has always rewarded the most ingenious endeavor so miserably!
-Whoever has had bad luck in life will finally get used to it."
-In Carl Millöcker's successful operetta "The Beggar Student" (1882), as in many other operettas, beneath the somewhat outdated linguistic level of today lies an underdog mentality, biting satire, deep emotions, and above all – wonderful melodies.
+"The world has always rewarded the most brilliant endeavors so miserably!
+Whoever has had bad luck in life will finally learn history."
+In Carl Millöcker's successful operetta "The Beggar Student" (1882), as in many other operettas, beneath the somewhat outdated language lie an underdog mentality, biting satire, great emotions, and above all – wonderful melodies.

-Rotwelsch aims to bring the melodies of operetta and veristic opera into the present with the same subtlety, finesse, and integrity that Keith Jarrett's trio displays when appropriating the Great American Songbook.
-A particular challenge is to transfer the melodic arcs that once inspired stars like Richard Tauber, Fritz Wunderlich, or Callas to excellence onto the hammers of the piano and make the strings sing.
-Through sophisticated harmonization, the melodies take on new colors and serve as an ideal basis for improvisational practice.
-Sometimes the pieces bathe in emotional, warm harmony; sometimes they celebrate the swing that many of the livelier couplets already inherently possess.
-The bass and drums leave plenty of room for the development of the melodies by contributing to the reduced atmosphere and focusing on the resonant, clear sound.
+Rotwelsch aims to bring the melodies of operetta and veristic opera into the here and now with the same subtlety, finesse, and integrity that Keith Jarrett's trio displays in its appropriation of the Great American Songbook.
+A particular challenge is to transfer the melodic arches that once spurred stars like Richard Tauber, Fritz Wunderlich, and Callas to peak performances to the piano hammers and make the strings sing.
+Through sophisticated harmonization, the melodies take on new colors and serve as an ideal foundation for improvisational practice.
+At times, the pieces bathe in emotional, warm, beautiful sound; at others, they celebrate the swing inherent in many of the livelier couplets.
+Bass and drums allow plenty of room for the melodies to unfold, contributing to the pared-down atmosphere and focusing on the full-bodied, clear sound.